wolo-wolo/FSFM-CVPR25/README.md

 > - Resuming Weights for Continued Pre-training: additionally, download the Target Network and refer to [Pre-training/Resume from Checkpoint](#resume-for-pretraining)
 > - 💡 Further Improvements:
-you can pre-train for more epochs, adopt larger ViTs, and use more faces.
-Due to computational limitations, we will continue to update models.
+You can pre-train for more epochs, adopt smaller or larger ViTs, use more unlabeled real faces, and resize face images to a larger size.
+Due to computational limitations, we will also continue to update models.
 </details>

 <details>